thecmart/manuals/Creating a blank app with Chat SDK attached.md

 25. Now go back to Android Studio.
 Add the following to the setup code in the AndroidApp's `onCreate` method.

 ```
-builder.firebaseCloudMessagingServerKey("YOUR SERVER KEY");
+config.firebaseCloudMessagingServerKey("YOUR SERVER KEY");
 ```

 26. Go back to your [Firebase Console](https://console.firebase.google.com/) , click on your app, Click on **Storage** at the left, click on **Get Started**, then click on **Got it**.

 27. Go back to your [Firebase Console](https://console.firebase.google.com/) , click on your app, click on **Database**.
-Next to the word "Database" On the drop down menu click on **Real Time Database**.
-Start in locked mode and click **Enable**.
+Scroll down to where it says **Realtime Database** and click on **Create database**.Start in locked mode and click **Enable**.
 Click the **Rules** tab.
 Delete everything in the box, then go to this [rules.json](https://github.com/chat-sdk/chat-sdk-ios/blob/master/rules.json) file, copy everything in the box (approximately 355 lines), and paste it into the box in the firebase console.
     Click on **Publish**.

 28. Now click on the button called **Sync Project with Gradle Files**.
 It should be at the top left hand corner, 5 buttons from the google account button.
 When the gradle sync completes, your App is ready to go!